JoshyDevRL/SQRL-TournamentRunner/README.md

 - Feel free to ask me questions about this project on discord, my username: **joshydev**

 # Commits

+## Commit [ 554b41c ]
+- Replaced --file flag with --blue & --orange (It's possible to use different bots for each team now)
+- Switched from Named Pipes to Shared Memory
+- Started working on the event tracker, eg. shots, saves, goals
+- Changed structure from PythonBot containing a seperate PythonInterface to a single PythonInterface containing all the PythonBots
+- Added the 1-tick delay from Rocket League
+- Added realistic overtime and game ending functionality (Only end game when ball is on ground and timer ran out or continue if the score is equal and reset to kickoff position)
+- Fixed kickoff bug where the timer was incorrect
+- Added feature that automatically gets the name of the bot from the .cfg file
+- Send match id instead of pipe name to python sqrl_interface

 ## Commit [ ecb5fef ]
 - Add full support for GoslingUtils and SkillQuest bots